 After a few updates to Mac OS X, my photobooth isn’t working with the few latest versions of the Mac operating systems.
-I’ve decided, for now, to retire this photobooth project for now.
+I’ve decided, for now, to retire this photobooth project.
 I sincerely thank you to everyone who has offered their support and of course everyone who has smiled and captured memories in the photobooth.

 It’s been a few years since I started working on this photo booth for my sister (in 2008!)
 Crazy!